biolab/orange3/doc/visual-programming/source/widgets/classify/randomforest.rst

 of class-labeled data, **Random Forest** builds a set of classification trees.
 Each tree is developed from a bootstrap sample from the training data.
-When developing individual trees, an arbitrary subset of attributes is drawn (hence the term “random”) from which the best attribute for the split is selected.
+When developing individual trees, an arbitrary subset of attributes is drawn (hence the term “random”), from which the best attribute for the split is selected.
 Classification is based on the majority vote from individually developed tree classifiers in the forest.